grzcichosz/Backend-task1-lsn/README.md

 plus the basic measurement information that contains the number of elements in the source, number of distinct elements, min and max value.

-The input is a long list of integers.
+The input is a long list of integers entered one by one separated by space;

 For the input:
 ```